MS&E334: Topics in Social Data (Fall 2018)

 Break - Week of Thanksgiving

 During Week 9 the course will take on an active discursive style, aiming to synthesize what we've discussed as we dissect the methodologies of recent, complex applied papers.
 We will take a survey during Week 8 to determine the papers we want to discuss.
-In 2015 the following papers were discussed, though we will only do two papers this year:
+In recent years the following papers have been discussed.
+We will only do two papers.

 - R. M. Bond, C. J. Fariss, J. J. Jones, A. D. I. Kramer, C. Marlow, J. E. Settle, J. H. Fowler (2012), "A 61-million-person experiment in social influence and political mobilization", Nature. [paper, supplemental information]